ragul28/cka-cks-kubeadm-sandbox/Readme.md

-# KubeDM Infra setup
+# CKA & CKS Kubeadm Sandbox

-Setup vanilla k8s cluster using KubeDM in AWS ec2.
-Used as sandbox for CKA & CKS.
+Setup a vanilla Kubernetes cluster using Kubeadm in AWS with Terraform.
+This project creates the necessary network, compute resources, and Kubeadm provisioning.
+This making it perfect for practicing CKA and CKS skills.

 ## Getting started